-The Story Behind the Trends- The NI average has decreased to 72.2% in June 13.
-Belfast is above the NI average in June 13 and Castlereagh below.
+The Story Behind the Trends - The Southern areas have fluctuated over the past years with majority of areas above the NI average of 72.2% in June 2013.
 Please Note: Due to a different assessment procedure information is only available at Level 5 or above.
 Level 6's are contained within the Level 5 or above information from June 2013.